rugbyprof/5443-Big-Data/Research_Paper-3.md

     - Think of "teaching" your topic to someone.
     - Give background and definitions first.
     - Choose how your going to present the information (like in my language example).
+- Put a digital copy of the above items on your github account.

 ___Next Tuesday___